willowv/shift-calculator/readme.md

 ### Pseudocode
 1. Generate the list of all shifts.
+1. Initially sort entities from most to least day restrictions.
 1. For each entity that is not "Done":
    1. Look for next ideal shift.
    1. If it's unoccupied, take it.